 You will not be short of senior figures to tell you just how good left-handed batsman Alex Lees can be!
 Former England Test opener Geoff Boycott is one and Andrew Gale even compared him to Aussie great Matthew Hayden during the 2014 summer.

-Lees, who has captained Yorkshire’s Academy and second XI teams, signed full professional terms with the county ahead of the 2013 season following a string of impressive displays through his teenage years.
+Lees, who has captained Yorkshire’s Academy and Second XI teams and was named interim captains of the limited overs first teams in late 2015, signed full professional terms with the county ahead of the 2013 season following a string of impressive displays through his teenage years.

 And those impressive performances did not abate in 2013 either.
 He became Yorkshire’s youngest ever double centurion at 20 years and 95 days old when he hit 275 not out in a win over Derbyshire at Chesterfield in mid-July.

-Boycott believes the Halifax-born player, who has played two first-class and List A matches for the White Rose to date, will be a star of the future.
+Boycott believes the Halifax-born player will be a star of the future.

-Farbrace, meanwhile, was present in his duty as Kent’s first-team coach when Lees scored a brilliant double century against a combined Kent and Northamptonshire second XI team at Beckenham in May, 2011.
+Current England assistant coach Paul Farbrace, meanwhile, was present in his duty as Kent’s coach when Lees scored a brilliant double century against a combined Kent and Northamptonshire Second XI team at Beckenham in May, 2011.
+When he took over as Yorkshire’s Second XI coach shortly afterwards, he was full of praise for the left-hander.

 2007 – Scored a century for Yorkshire’s under 14s side in a 45-over match against their Northumberland counterparts in June.